wp-plugins/wppdf/readme.txt

 Here's a link to Working demo's and examples [Demo and Example - Premium Edition](http://demo.wppdf.org/ "Click here for Demo and Examples")

-If you want more features such as zoom please support the development by purchasing the premium version[ For Only $19  ](http://wppdf.org/ "Your ultimate flipbook software")

-if you need assistant please contact us through info[@]wppdf.org
+For assistant and feedback please feel free to contact us through info[@]wppdf.org